-Before to joining Temple, Pilhofer was Executive Editor, Digital, and interim Chief Digital Officer at the Guardian in London.
+Before to joining Temple, Pilhofer was Executive Editor for Digital, and interim Chief Digital Officer at the Guardian in London.
 In the newsroom, he was responsible for visual journalism -- including pictures, graphics, interactive and data journalism.
 As CDO, he led the Guardian’s 200-person product, technology, UX and engineering teams.

 Prior to joining the Guardian, Aron was Associate Managing Editor for Digital Strategy and editor of Interactive News at The New York Times.
 He was responsible for helping develop and execute the newsroom’s approach to technology, new product, analytics, interactives and social media.